Azure DevOps

 Configuration

-1. Adding Traceable extension from Azure marketplace
+1. Adding Traceable extension from the Azure marketplace

-Step 1 - Add Traceable extension
+Step 1 — Add the Traceable Extension

-1. Log into your Azure DevOps account.
+1. Log in to your Azure DevOps account.

 2. Navigate to your organization's homepage.